amundi/active-biblio/terminal/README.md

 ActiveBiblio terminal
 =====================

-The device next to the bookshelf to add, rent or return a book.
+The device next to the bookshelf to add, borrow or return a book.

 Requirements